JonathanMarkert/BaZaar/README.md

 1. &#9745; All tasks for a passable grade have been met.
 2. &#9745; React Navigation used for tab navigation.
 3. &#9745; Atleast an extra modul is used in project.
 4. &#9745; Prototype for application is made before production.
-Pictures are included with assignement. ( Pictures can be found in the project under Prototype map ).
+Pictures are included with assignement. ( [Prototype Folder With Images](https://github.com/JonathanMarkert/BaZaar/tree/development/Prototype) ).

 #### React Native Components: